Archimedes Principle Formula

 Archimedes Principle Formula is known as

-Where, Buoyant force of a given body = F,
+The buoyant force of a given body = F,

-Volume of the displaced fluid = v
+The volume of the displaced fluid = v

 acceleration due to gravity = g